flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 : A specialized Dart package that contains an API written in Dart code combined with one or more platform-specific implementations.

-  Plugin packages can be written for Android
-  (using Kotlin or Java), iOS (using Swift or Objective-C), web (using Dart), macos (using Dart), or any combination thereof.
+  Plugin packages can be written for Android (using Kotlin or Java), iOS (using Swift or Objective-C), web, macOS, Windows, or Linux, or any combination thereof.

   A concrete example is the [`url_launcher`][] plugin package.
   To see how to use the `url_launcher` package, and how it was extended to implement support for web,